Mooney on Theatre Commenting Policy

 So, what this breaks down to is, if I receive notification of a comment that does not further the conversation in any way there’s a reasonable chance it won’t be approved.
 If the comment not only doesn’t further the conversation, and is also mean, then it for sure won’t be published at all.

 I know a lot of people don’t believe in moderating comments, and feel that if an article is published it’s fair game.
 It’s a relatively new phenomenon.
-If people insisted that news papers published every single letter to the editor, they’d be heavy unweildy things to carry around.
+If people insisted that news papers published every single letter to the editor, they’d be heavy unwieldy things to carry around.

 We work very hard at Mooney on Theatre to be kind and constructive.
-We ask the same respect from our readers.
+We ask the same respect from our readers

 I want the comments on my publication to still work within the mandate of Mooney on Theatre.
 Luckily, since it’s my house, I get to make the rules.